ch007m/litoria/README.md

     ```litoria generate config.yaml``` as the default rendering is `html`

-3. Inline css content (required for HTML email send to Gmail client)
+### inline

+ The purpose of this command is to move the css styles from the css files or style tag and to inline them within the HTML tag of the document.
+This is required when you would like to send
+ an email to by example the Gmail client as Google will escape the styles & css file before to display your mail and it HTML content within the browser.

     ```litoria inline config.yaml```

+### pdf

-4. Convert the HTML file into a PDF file
+Convert a HTML file into a PDF file

     ```litoria generate -r pdf config.yaml```

+### send

-4. Send email to a SMTP server & embed the HTML generated within the Mail
+Send an email to a SMTP server & embed the HTML generated within the Mail created

     ```litoria send config.yaml```

+The parameters as the subject, sender, recipient, SMTP Server, port number, security mode are defined within the config.yaml file.

 ## To Develop